MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 1. Search for **Internet Options** in the Windows Start Menu
 2. Go to the **Security** tab
 3. Under the **Trusted Sites** option, click on the **sites** button and add the URLs in the dialog box that opens.
-You'll need to add your gateway URL as well as `https://login.microsoftonline.com` and `https://login.live.com`.
+You'll need to add your gateway URL as `https://login.microsoftonline.com` and `https://login.live.com`.
 4. Go to the **Pop-up Blocker** settings in Microsoft Edge via edge://settings/content/popups?search=pop-up
-5. You'll need to add your gateway URL as well as `https://login.microsoftonline.com` and `https://login.live.com` to the **Allow list**.
+5. You'll need to add your gateway URL as `https://login.microsoftonline.com` and `https://login.live.com` to the **Allow list**.

 ## Having an issue with an Azure-related feature?

-Please send us an email at wacFeedbackAzure@microsoft.com with the following information:
+Send us an email at wacFeedbackAzure@microsoft.com with the following information:

 * General issue information from the [questions listed below](#providing-feedback-on-issues).
 * Describe your issue and the steps you took to reproduce the issue.